SophieSjoberg/ca-prepcourse-3/ruby/classes.md

 ### Exercise
 Have a look at the latest code defining the `Account` class.
 * What methods are available to you now?
+* What does the `self` keyword mean?
 * Can you modify the attributes of an account?
 * Is it good to always be able to do that?
-* What changes would you introduce
+* What changes would you introduce?

+Think about this by putting this class and objects you can create with it in a real life context.
+For instance, if this was a real life bank account, would it be good to be useful to be able to modify the account holders name after the account has been opened?
+Why?
+Why not?